Schools & Nurseries

 Know Your Child.
 Understand the System.
 Choose Better.

 Should you like assistance guiding you through the British School system (both state and private including help for children whose needs are complex), Magus Education can help you.
-After helping parents navigate the education system for years through NW8-mums, I set up Magus Education separate from NW8-mums.
-We offer workshops and individual consultations for private as well as corporate clients.
+After helping parents navigate the education system for years through NW8-mums, Karin set up Magus Education, separate from NW8-mums.
+We offer workshops, individual consultations and placement services for private as well as corporate clients.
 If you would like to know more, please have a look at our website and should you need any help, please don’t hesitate to get in touch on enquiries@maguseducation.com.

 www.maguseducation.com